 The world is waking up to the importance of the mighty mitochondria; there is growing awareness of how critical they are for life - therefore, we need to look after them as much as possible.

 It’s no surprise that all the components of a healthy lifestyle – a good diet, regular exercise and adequate sleep – will certainly provide an environment in which your mitochondria can thrive.
-But it’s important to note that even if you look after your mitochondria through a healthy diet and exercise, their performance still declines naturally as you age.
-That is why, along with embracing a healthy lifestyle, taking a supplement that supports your mitochondrial performance is the very best strategy to help you maintain energy levels and support optimal well-being.
+But it’s important to note that even if you look after your mitochondria their performance still declines naturally as you age.
+Therefore, taking a supplement that supports your mitochondrial performance is the very best strategy to help you maintain energy levels and support optimal well-being.